-This topic describes how to use the Baseline Check feature and handle the configuration risks on your servers.
+This topic describes how to use the baseline check feature and handle risks found in server configurations.

-After you activate Baseline Check, Security Center automatically detects risks related to the systems, accounts, databases, passwords, and security compliance configurations of your servers, and provides resolutions.
-For more information on the check items, see Baseline Check items.
+After you enable baseline check, Security Center automatically detects risks related to systems, accounts, databases, passwords, and security compliance configurations of your servers, and provides fixes accordingly.
+For more information about the check items, see the Baseline check items table.

-Security Center automatically checks your baseline configurations from 00:00 to 06:00 every day.
-You can create the check policies and manage the policies.
-When you create or modify a policy, you can customize the items, the cycle, and the time of a baseline check, and select the servers to which you want to apply this policy.
+Security Center automatically runs baseline checks between 00:00 to 06:00 every two days.
+You can create and manage baseline check policies.
+You can customize the check items, interval, and effective time period in a baseline check policy, and select the servers to which you want to apply this policy.

-Baseline Check is a value-added service of Security Center.
-Only Enterprise Edition or users can activate and use this service.
-A Basic Edition or Pro Edition user must upgrade to Enterprise Edition to use this service.
+Baseline check is a value-added service of Security Center.
+Only Enterprise edition users can activate and use this service.
+You must upgrade the Basic or Advanced edition to the Enterprise edition before you can use this feature.

-2 and level 3 security requirements stated in China Classified Protection Standard
+the level 2 and level 3 security requirements stated in China Classified Protection

-2.0.
-The security baseline check follows the security standards of Alibaba Cloud and
+Standard 2.0.
+The security baseline check that follows the security standards of Alibaba

 Cloud and CIS.
 Security Center checks these items on the following systems: